aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/screening/methane-loading.md

 Once the calculation shows up as `FINISHED`, have a look at the result.

-TODO (Daniele/Leo):
- * how to compute loading from output
- * mention standard deviation of relevant quantity and ask them to re-run the calculation so that it goes below 5%
+Raspa produces two types of output: Outputs related to the whole system (e.g. total energy, temperature) and outputs related to the component -- in our case, there is only one component: methane.

+Find the `component_0` output of the calculation and use `verdi data parameter show` to extract the average and standard deviation of the absolute methane loading.

+---
+### Exercise

+What is the relative standard deviation of the loading?
+How could you decrease it?

+Re-run the calculation with adapted settings in order to decrease the relative standard deviation below 5%

+---